realjman/realjman.github.io/README.md

-# Main-Page
+# The J
-main page
-yeah this is the main page
+yes its the j